Cloud communications provider Twilio to buy SendGrid in $2 billion deal

-(Reuters) - Cloud communications provider Twilio Inc said on Monday it would buy bulk email sender SendGrid Inc in an all-stock deal valued at about $2 billion.
+(Reuters) - Cloud communications provider Twilio Inc said on Monday it would buy email technology firm SendGrid Inc in an all-stock deal valued at about $2 billion.

-SendGrid shareholders will receive 0.485 shares of Twilio Class A common stock per share held, or about $36.92 per share based on Twilio’s Monday close.
+SendGrid shareholders will receive 0.485 share of Twilio Class A common stock per share held, or about $36.92 per share based on Twilio’s Monday close.
 The offer represents a premium of 19.4 percent to SendGrid’s Monday close.

 The equity value of the deal is about $1.71 billion, according to calculations based on Refinitiv data.